ayrtonaraujo/studies/README.md

 # aprendendo-python
-Some exercises to learn python and other sttufs about this language.
+Some exercises and random codes to learn programming.